dixyes/easydst/README.md

 # easydst
 a simple docker container controller for manage DST gameserver
 ## usage
-1.you need a [ÍøÒ×·ä³²](https://c.163.com/) account and an avaliable accesskey 2.create your own image named &lt;somename&gt;
+1. you need a [ÍøÒ×·ä³²](https://c.163.com/) account and an avaliable accesskey
+2. create your own image named &lt;somename&gt;
-3.use that key to generate a token:
+3. use that key to generate a token:

     curl https://open.c.163.com/api/v1/token -H"Content-Type: application/json" -d'{"app_key":"your key","app_secret":"your secret"}'

-4.modify easydst.json:
+4. modify easydst.json:

     {
     "ver": 0,                         //no use yet, but you can set it to anything interesting